strapi/strapi-docs/files/services.md

 wraps some default email message boilerplate code that you would want to use in many parts of your application.

-Simply create a JavaScript file containing a function or an object into your `./api/services` directory.
-Services are exposed at `strapi.services`.
+Simply create a JavaScript file containing a function or an object into your `./api/<apiName>/services` directory.

 ```js
 module.exports = {